 Metabolic Programming Lab

 The Metabolic Programming Laboratory conducts research leading to fundamental understanding of the development of obesity, metabolic disease and associated co-morbidities.
 The laboratory leverages a wide range of experimental approaches including animal models, clinical studies, cell and molecular techniques, and physiological approaches.
-We widely utilize high-dimensional data driven “-omics” methods to comprehensively understand biological mechanisms of developmental programming.
+We widely utilize high-dimensional “-omics” methods to comprehensively understand biological mechanisms of developmental programming.

 Maternal Obesity & The Offspring